matts213/lessonswithmatt/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Private Virtual or In-Home Music Lessons
 image: /img/keeper_0.jpg
 heading: Private Virtual or In-Home Music Lessons
 subheading: Saxophone, Flute, Clarinet, Piano, and Guitar
 mainpitch:
-  title: Why Kaldi
+  title: About the Music Lessons
   description: >
     Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
 We source all of our beans